UCBoulder/tardigrade_cmml/docs/sphinx/gitlab_setup.rst

       * feature/project-name-updates
         main

-2. Search for all instances of ``tardigrade-balance-equations``.
+2. Search for all instances of ``tardigrade-cmml``.
 The list of occurrences will look quite long, but we can search and replace with ``sed`` to avoid manual file edits.
 The session below is an example, the exact output may change but the commands should work regardless of project re-organization or evolving features.